T351 Week 2 (Tues) Summer 2015

 Metering & Level Setting: Analog vs. Digital

-The scale on a VU meter goes from –20 db to +3.
-We set the levels
+The scale on an analog VU meter goes from –20 db to +3.

 Automatic gain control circuits try to get a consistent level.
 If